gammu/gammu/docs/manual/gammu/index.rst

 But be patient, the command line has been written in order to allow almost every usage.
 See EXAMPLE section for some hints on usage.

-There is also an option to use gammu-smsd(1) when you want to send or receive more messages and process them automatically.
+There is also an option to use :ref:`gammu-smsd` when you want to send or receive more messages and process them automatically.

 .. _Common parameters for sendsms and savesms: